 So, while designing reward systems in your apps, for your company, or for your students, you have to look at both the levels-the community level and the individual level-to see how everything pans out.
 Effective reward systems are usually a combination of both.

-Take Coffee&Junk for example.
-I do this to get love and respect from you, my readers, and also to get better at synthesising my research, and put them into an easily digestible format.
+Take this blog, for example.
+I do this to get love and respect from you, but also to get better at synthesising my research, and put them into an easily digestible format.